Literary District of Columbia

 The mother ship of all published works in the US is the Library of Congress.
 If you visit no other literary site in DC, go to the Library of Congress for its exhibits, resources, architectural artistry, history, empowerment, enlightenment, and regal environment.
 It is a mecca of culture and knowledge and a testament to originality in creative endeavors and academic works.

-At the Smithsonian, we take you to the kitchen of cookbook author Julia Child and the ruby red slippers of The Wizard of Oz, based on the book by L. Frank Baum.
-Then we cross over the river to step back in time and tour the house of former slave and author Frederick Douglass.
+At the Smithsonian, visit the kitchen of cookbook author Julia Child and the ruby red slippers of The Wizard of Oz, based on the book by L. Frank Baum.
+Then cross over the river to step back in time and tour the house of the quintessential orator and author Frederick Douglass.

 Click on the links below to read about the major sites on our DC Author Adventures Trail.

 C. Smithsonian National Museum of American History (L. Frank Baum, Julia Child)

 D. National Museum of African American History and Culture